Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Introduction

-However, despite the growing attention that both CBCP and DBCP mechanisms have attracted recently, limited research has been conducted to understand their strengths and drawbacks.
-To address this gap, our work contrasts the effects of deploying CBCP and DBCP policies to route users with heterogeneous values of time (VoT), on a highway network with tolled express lanes.
+The remainder of this paper is structured as follows.
+Section \ref{sec: Related Work} surveys relevant literature on credit-based and discount-based congestion pricing.
 We present a mixed-economy model, in which eligible users receive travel assistance in the form of credits or toll discounts, while ineligible users pay entirely out-of-pocket to access express lanes.
 Then, in Section \ref{sec: DBCP and CBCP Equilibria}, we formally introduce the operation of DBCP and CBCP policies and associated user costs, as well as Nash equilibrium concepts for the corresponding steady-state traffic flow patterns, which we call CBCP and DBCP equilibria, respectively.
 Our main contributions include: \begin{enumerate} \item In Section \ref{sec: Equilibria Characterization}, we prove that CBCP and DBCP equilibria exist.
 We also present convex optimization problems for efficiently computing these equilibria, under the assumption that eligible users' VoTs are time-invariant.

 \item In Section \ref{sec: Budget vs Discount}, for the setting where the network consists of a single multi-lane highway, we contrast the effects of CBCP and DBCP policies that represent equivalent levels of allocated travel assistance (Remark \ref{Remark: CBCP and DBCP, Fair Comparison}).